ponylang/rfcs/text/0000-introduce empty ranges.md

 ```
 would no longer work as intended.

 The current implementation also provides an `.is_infinite()` function to test whether the iterator will indefinitely return values.
-This function could be currently be in use in to *avoid* iterating over Ranges that might infinite or to produce appropriate errors.
+This function could be currently be in use in to *avoid* iterating over Ranges that might be infinite or to produce appropriate errors.
 Since this RFC reduces the number of cases in which Ranges are infinite, this might produce side effects in existing code even if that code does not purposely use infinite Ranges as control structures like the first example.
 This could for example prevent certain error messages from getting displayed that were used in combination with such tests.
 It is on the other hand fair to state that a search of public Pony code on Github did not yield any uses of `.is_infinite()` outside test code associated with tests for the Range implementation.
 This could be taken as a sign that infinite Ranges and guarding code against their effects are not widely used.
 It is also worth noting that `.is_infinite()` will still return true for all remaining infinite Range cases so that any use as a guard should likely remain intact.

 # Alternatives

-A fair alternative is to leave everythin as it is.
+A fair alternative is to leave everything as it is.
 Pony has been in fairly wide-spread use academically and to some degree even commercially, without anyone reporting the issues that for the author were the reason to start working on this RFC -- which was hanging (eventually running out of memory) Pony code.
 One could therefore speculate that the side effects and instances in which currently infinite Ranges are created are sufficiently documented and known by the majority of users of Pony.
 Nonetheless, as laid out in the summary and motivation sections, the use of the word Range suggests a behavior that is different from the current one.
 Therefore, if this RFC is not accepted, I'd suggest to better point out how Pony's use of `Range` is contrary to both the mathematical meaning and the use of iterator objects of that name in many other programming languages, and how this can lead to infinite loops over unintendedly infinite `Range` iterators.
 The current Range docstring does state this behavior and provides an example (infinite_range2), but this is possibly not prominent enough given the gravity of the discrepancy between reasonable expectation and behavior.

 >  If the `step` is not moving `min` towards `max` or if it is `0`,